aimeele97/employee_kpi_analysis/README.md

 ## Key Findings

 ### 1. Employee Distribution by Gender, Department, Age
+   - **Finding:**
-   - **Finding:** Males represent approximately 91% of the total workforce, while females account for only 9%.
+      - Males represent approximately 91% of the total workforce, while females account for only 9%.
 Sales and Marketing department has the highest number of employees, comprising around 31% of the total workforce.
-Employee ages range from 20 to 60 years, with an average age of 34.
-The age distribution is normally distributed across each department,suggesting a balanced age demographic that may enhance team dynamics and knowledge sharing.
+      - Employee ages range from 20 to 60 years, with an average age of 34.
+The ages are normally distributed across each department that help enhance team dynamics and knowledge sharing.
    - **Recommendation:** Launch initiatives to attract and retain female talent in underrepresented areas through targeted recruitment and mentorship.

 ### 2. KPI Analysis Summary